 It is a time also of great outdoor feasting in the city.

 There are two Palio sessions held every year; each lasts 4 days.
 The first, dedicated to the Madonna of Provenzano, runs from the 29th June to the 2nd July inclusive, and the second, dedicated to the Madonna of the Assumption, from the 13th to the 16th August inclusive.
 The big race of the first session is on the 2nd of July; the big race of the second session is the 16th of August.
 These two big races are held at 7:30 in the evening.

 Each Palio is accompanied by many celebrations, special dinners and ceremonies.

 In the Palio, the different neighbourhoods of Siena compete against each other for the prize of a silk banner.
-There are 17 neighbourhoods in Siena, most named after an animal: Caterpillar, Dragon, Eagle, Forest, Giraffe, Goose, Owl, Panther, Porcupine, Ram, She-Wolf, Shell, Snail, Tortoise, Tower, Unicorn and Wave.
-Each neighbourhood has its own Palio museum, making for 17 of these in total around the city.
+There are seventenn neighbourhoods in Siena, most named after an animal: Caterpillar, Dragon, Eagle, Forest, Giraffe, Goose, Owl, Panther, Porcupine, Ram, She-Wolf, Shell, Snail, Tortoise, Tower, Unicorn and Wave.
+Each neighbourhood has its own Palio museum, making for seventeen of these in total around the city.

-Only 10 of the districts run in each of the two races each year.
-The 7 that didn’t get to participate the previous year are automatically in, with the remaining 3 selected by draw about 6 weeks in advance.
-Each Palio is treated separately; a different 10 race in the second one, selected by the same rules.
+Only ten of the districts run in each of the two races each year.
+The seven that didn’t get to participate the previous year are automatically in, with the remaining three selected by draw about six weeks in advance.
+Each Palio is treated separately; a different ten teams race in the second one, selected by the same rules.